EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part02.md

 ![screenshot](https://user-images.githubusercontent.com/52298587/182183057-23e3cdca-6d49-4ec5-8c87-8a16fe370d5c.png)

-Bundle is opened, now we're opening asset by double-clicking in the left menu.
+The bundle is opened, now we're opening the asset by double-clicking in the left menu.

 ![SB3UtilityGUI_20220801_182233_Iv2tKcIJOr](https://user-images.githubusercontent.com/52298587/182183572-14545fc7-5e19-41bc-9a14-ea17c2444e0b.png)

-Now asset is opened and we need to extract the meshes.
+Now the asset is opened and we need to extract the meshes.
 Switch to this tab.

 ![SB3UtilityGUI_20220801_182558_9FscKaQsQU](https://user-images.githubusercontent.com/52298587/182184259-21cdc16a-3dbc-4a14-9667-52fa8170ef18.png)